 Established at Davidson in 1930, the Epsilon chapter of the fraternity supports the Ada Jenkins Center in Davidson, as well as the YouthAIDS organization, the American Cancer Society and the Red Cross.
 The house recently received its third Buchanan Outstanding Chapter award, its second Academic Excellence award, and an award for excellence in recruitment.
 Brothers work to recruit men from diverse backgrounds and with diverse interests.

-To join a sorority, you must attend an information session hosted by the sorority to learn more about membership.
-To join an eating house, you may choose to participate in the self-selection process in January, either as an individual or as one of a four-woman cluster (clustering ensures all four women get into the same house).
+To join an eating house, you may choose to participate in the self-selection process in January, either as an individual or as one of a four-person cluster (clustering ensures all four students get into the same house).
 Houses with facilities offer meal plans for upperclassmen.